How to Get a German Visa When the Tehran Embassy Is Closed: The 2026 Yerevan Strategy

 - Marriage certificate (if applicable) — legalized

-- Police clearance certificate — legalized, issued within 6 months of the appointment
+- Police clearance certificate — legalized, typically issued within one to three months of the appointment

 Language certification (if applicable):